Tornium/tornium/docs/user/bot/bot.rst

 Argument Format
 --------------
-This documentation will also include descriptions and other details about SkyNet's slash commands.
+This documentation will also include descriptions and other details about Tornium's slash commands.
 The below will list how the slash command's arguments will be documented here.

 .. list-table::
     :header-rows: 1